In First Half Year 2022, there will be three delivery modes for your subjects – Dual-Delivery, Online and On Campus.

 On successful completion of Retail Management, students should be able to:

-- Explain the central role of retail in industrialised societies, and the impact of key market/retail trends upon this sector in the local and global contexts.
+- Explain the central role of retail in society, and the impact of key market/retail trends upon this sector in the local and global contexts

-- Evaluate the implementation of marketing strategy through the retail mix – including product and merchandise mix, pricing, location and store- design, promotions, and store management - to improve the total customer experience and retailer market competitiveness.
+- Evaluate the implementation of the retail marketing strategy through the retail mix – including product and merchandise mix, pricing, location and store- design, promotions, and store management - to improve the total customer experience and retailer market competitiveness

-- Interpret retail problems and be capable of critically evaluating and applying appropriate retail management models and theories to generate strategic and tactical solutions
+- Interpret retail problems and be capable of critically evaluating and applying appropriate retail management models and evidenced-based techniques to generate solutions and support agile decision-making

 - Engage in responsible retailing with an awareness of social, cultural, and environmental responsibilities, and the sustainability implications of retail decisions and practices

 High level of development: oral communication; written communication; collaborative learning; problem solving; team work; application of theory to practice; interpretation and analysis; critical thinking; receptiveness to alternative ideas